 Normally, plumbing involves a lot of hidden parts that could be inside or outside of a private lot.
 Most of these parts are not visible, making it hard to establish exactly who is responsible.
 If you are a lot owner, you are advised to report to the strata board immediately when you notice any plumbing issues or any potential damage due to faulty plumbing.
 This could be either within the apartment or on common property.

-After your notification, it is the duty of the body corporate to call in a professional to make the professional assessment in relation to liability.
-For minor repairs, it should not be necessary to call a meeting (but, check the owners’ corporation rules).
+After your notification, it is the duty of the Body Corporate Services to call in a professional to make a professional assessment in relation to liability.
+For minor repairs, it should not be necessary to call a meeting (but check the owners’ corporation rules).
 Larger repairs may require the owners’ corporation to meet and discuss the potential costs or course of action.

-In most cases, a strata scheme has a capital works fund or reserve which could cover plumbing repairs and maintenance in the 10-year plan.
+In most cases, a strata scheme has a capital works fund or reserve that could cover plumbing repairs and maintenance in the 10-year plan.

 Who is Responsible for Plumbing Issues in A Strata Scheme?